Improved Safety for our Community

 Outdoor AEDs look like: Indoor AEDs look like:

 How to Use an AED

-Watch this video to learn more about AEDs.
+Watch the video below to learn more about AEDs.
 The Village of Oak Park Fire Department offers CPR and AED training.
-Click here to see their schedule